• 1.jpg

 What is the minimum height requirement for mounting an awning?

-We advise approximately 7 ft in order to still have sufficient head room at the lower end.
-Awnings mounted this low will still function fine in good weather, but will have almost no tolerance for rain.
+We advise approximately 8 ft in order to still have some head room at the lower end and a little slope.
+Awnings mounted this low will still function fine in good weather, but will have very little tolerance for rain since water may pond on the awning.
 Awnings can be mounted on your roof or soffit if there is insufficient height on the wall.
+This is ultimately a matter of client preference.

 What if I get tired of the color?